springfreddy656/adidas-sales-dashboard/Deep Insights.md

 * **Double down on high-performing regions** like the West with expanded retail partnerships.
 * **Promote online-exclusive collections** to boost digital channel engagement.
 * **Launch marketing campaigns** in low-growth states to uncover new opportunities.
-* **Focus on pricing strategy** — maintain mid-range product pricing to drive conversions.
+* **Focus on pricing strategy**  maintain mid-range product pricing to drive conversions.
 * **Align product launches** with high-sales months (July, December) to maximize impact.

 ## 7. Acknowledgment

 This project was completed as part of the **Mentorship Data Analytics – Deep Dive** training program.
-Special thanks to my tutor, who provided guidance throughout the dashboard creation process—from data modeling in Power Query to DAX-based analysis and insight storytelling.
+Special thanks to my tutor, who provided guidance throughout the dashboard creation process from data modeling in Power Query to DAX-based analysis and insight storytelling.

 ## 8. Conclusion